|Nick McIntyre Bio|

 In 2006, McIntyre was elevated to the Lakeland Tigers (High A) in the Florida State League and also spent time with the Erie Seawolves (AA) in the Eastern League.
 He led Lakeland with a .283 average, 11 two-base hits and seven round trippers.

 McIntyre is married to former Boilermaker golfer and Sylvania, OH native Heather Zielinski.
-The couple have a daughter, Mia (2).
+The couple has a daughter, Mia (3).